Upstage Surrey love to feature work by local writers, performed by local actors.

 Tess has always loved writing for theatre, and co-wrote Henry, A Tudor Musical with her late husband (Alan) and composer (Tony Carson) which has been performed on stage several times.

-Tess led the writing team for Risky Business and also wrote Theatre Ghost, a recent Upstage radio play.
+Tess led the writing team for Risky Business and also wrote The Theatre Ghost, which started life as a radio play and evolved into a live production in Esher Theatre.

 Neil Armstrong